 The AID12/RSID12 subfield is identical to the corresponding subfield in the Poll Ranging Trigger frame.

-The I2R Rep subfield indicates the number of HE-LTF repetitions in the corresponding HE TB Ranging NDP from the STA indicated in the AID12/RSID12 subfield; the I2R Rep subfield is set to the number of HE-LTF repetitions minus 1.
+The I2R Rep subfield indicates the number of HE-LTF repetitions in the corresponding HE TB Ranging NDP or EHT TB Ranging NDP from the STA indicated in the AID12/RSID12 subfield; the I2R Rep subfield is set to the number of HE-LTF repetitions minus 1.
 The value of the I2R Rep subfield is the same in all User Info fields in a single Trigger frame.
-The SS Allocation/RA-RU Information and UL Target Receive Power subfields are identical to the corresponding subfields in the Basic Trigger frame; see 9.3.1.22 (Trigger Frame format).
+If the Sounding Ranging Trigger frame is soliciting an HE TB Ranging NDP, tThe SS Allocation/RA-RU Information and UL Target Receive Power subfields are identical to the corresponding subfields in the HE variant User Infor field of a Basic Trigger frame; see 9.3.1.22.4 (Trigger Frame formatHE variant User Info field).
+If the Sounding Ranging Trigger frame is soliciting an EHT TB Ranging NDP, the SS Allocation/RA-RU Information and UL Target Receive Power subfields are identical to the corresponding subfields in the EHT variant User Infor field of a Basic Trigger frame; see 9.3.1.22.5 (EHT variant User Info field).

-In the Common Info field, the UL STBC, LDPC Extra Symbol Segment, Pre-FEC Padding Factor, and PE Disambiguity subfields are reserved.
+In both the HE variant Common Info field and the EHT variant Common Info field, the UL STBC, LDPC Extra Symbol Segment, Pre-FEC Padding Factor, and PE Disambiguity subfields are reserved.

-The GI And HE-LTF Type subfield in the Common Info field is set to 1 (2x HE-LTF + 1.6 μs GI).
-The MU-MIMO HE-LTF Mode subfield in the Common Info field is set to 0 (HE single stream pilot HE-LTF mode).
+The GI And HE-LTF Type subfield in the HE variant Common Info field is set to 1 (2x HE-LTF + 1.6 μs GI).
+The GI And HE/EHT-LTF Type subfield in the EHT variant Common Info field is set to 1 (2x EHT-LTF + 1.6 μs GI).
+The MU-MIMO HE-LTF Mode subfield in the HE variant Common Info field is set to 0 (HE single stream pilot HE-LTF mode).

-The Doppler subfield in the Common Info field is set to 0.
+The Doppler subfield in the HE variant Common Info field is set to 0.

 NOTE – The UL Length subfield of a Trigger frame is computed using Equation (27-11) (see 26.5.2.2.4), which is based on the TXTIME computed in 27.4.3.
 In case of Sounding Ranging Trigger frame, the resulting UL Length value is equivalent to 13+6‧NLTF_REPNHE-LTF, where NLTF-REP is the number of HE-LTF repetitions (given by the I2R Rep subfield value plus 1) and NHE-LTF is the number of HE-LTF symbols (given by the Number Of HE-LTF Symbols And Midamble Periodicity subfield).